Gewa

 Retail prices change, so check current pricing at retailers.

-The DP 260 edges ahead in Beginner and Value.
-Choose the DP 260 if you prioritize beginner-friendly features.
+the DP 260 is stronger in beginner support and value for money.
+Choose the DP 260 if beginner-friendly features matters most.

-Gewa DP 260 →The Overture III edges ahead in Beginner and Night Practice and Value.
+Gewa DP 260 →the Overture III is stronger in beginner support, quiet practice and value for money.
 The Overture III costs $101 less.
-Choose the Overture III if you prioritize beginner-friendly features.
+Choose the Overture III if beginner-friendly features matters most.

-Williams Overture III →The CUP-320 scores higher in Beginner, while the G1B Air edges ahead in Night Practice.
+Williams Overture III →The CUP-320 scores higher in beginner support, while the G1B Air is stronger in quiet practice.
 The CUP-320 costs $300 less.
-Choose the CUP-320 if you prioritize beginner-friendly features.
+Choose the CUP-320 if beginner-friendly features matters most.

 Read more →A console digital piano is the closest thing to an acoustic upright you'll find without tuning and hammers.
 With a fixed cabinet, built-in three-pedal unit, and speakers voiced for the room, it behaves like a piece of furniture first and an instrument second.
 This guide explains what separates a great console from a middling one, which features actually matter at home, and which models deliver the best balance of touch, tone, and craftsmanship.